NXT Arrival: Event

-The event started with Triple H proclaiming that "NXT is the next generation, and the next generation has arrived."
+The event started with NXT's head of creative Triple H proclaiming that "NXT is the next generation, and the next generation has arrived".
 The commentators for the event were Tom Phillips, William Regal, and Byron Saxton.
 The pre-show panel consisted of Bret Hart, Kevin Nash, Paul Heyman, and Renee Young.
 It was shown at different times during the event that Orange County Mayor Teresa Jacobs, Full Sail University President Garry Jones, as well as Ric Flair, Pat Patterson, Dusty Rhodes, and John Cena were in attendance at ringside.